rpaglin/UdacityCapstoneProject/README.md

 ### csv dataset:
 - Folder 'validrandommazes' also include a csv-coded pandas dataset, 'RobotEvaluationDataTest.csv'.
 Each row in the dataset include information about a specific run of the robot on a specific maze.
 Each rows has info about the used maze (filename, size, etc), robot configuration (the exploration path used) and robot performance in that configuration and on that maze

+- An additional csv-coded pandas dataset, 'DifficultMaze.csv' collect some data used in the report to show resaon of bad performance of the algorithm on a specific maze

 ### Jupiter notebook:
 - TrialMazeAnalysis.ipynb: A notebook including an analysis of 'RobotEvaluationDataTest.csv'